MAPIRlab/gaden_core/Readme.md

 # Gaden core library
 Gaden is a gas dispersion simulator!
-This repo contains the backend core library, which can just use directly in your C++ or Python project, or accessed through the [ROS](https://github.com/MAPIRlab/gaden) and [GUI](https://github.com/MAPIRlab/gaden_gui) frontends.
+This repo contains the backend core library, which can just be used directly in your C++ or Python project, or accessed through the [ROS](https://github.com/MAPIRlab/gaden) and [GUI](https://github.com/MAPIRlab/gaden_gui) frontends.

 See the [tutorial](examples/tutorial/) for basic info on the data types that this library defines and how to use them.